 - Upper floors within household units need not meet the specific fire safety requirements which apply to intermediate floors in all other situations. - An intermediate floor may be open to the firecell or enclosed with non-fire rated construction.
-If enclosed with fire rated walls another firecell is created. - 3.
-Household units occur only in risk groups SM and SH.
-Life safety provisions are governed by the limitations in permitted open path lengths. - C/AS1 allows limited area intermediate floors of 20% or 40% of the floor area depending on other fire safety requirements.
+If enclosed with fire rated walls another firecell is created. - Household units occur only in risk groups SM and SH.
+Life safety provisions are governed by the limitations in permitted open path lengths.

+Risk groups SM, SI, CA, WB, WS and VP allow limited area intermediate floors of 20% or 40% of the floor area depending on other fire safety requirements.
 In other situations C/VM2 is to be used.